×

 Qualifications

 This trip is open to all individuals in excellent physical condition with previous climbing experience.
-Prior knowledge and experience with rope travel, the use of crampons, and ice axe arrest is required.
-It is a great first trip to altitudes above 15,000'.
+Prior knowledge of mountaineering basics as well as previous experience with higher altitudes and more advanced climbing techniques is required.
+This is a great trip for climbers with previous experience above 15,000’ looking to combine their technical climbing skills with a higher altitude expedition.

 Qualifying Programs

-Recommended climbing experiences prior to the Cordillera Real Expedition include:
+Recommended climbing experiences prior to the Bolivia Expedition include higher altitude trips such as:

 Get In The Best Shape Of Your Life And Then Go Climb A Mountain